rock-hu/minor-projects/openharmony/arkcompiler_ets_frontend/ets2panda/linter/README.md

 `--deveco-plugin-mode` - this options defines special mode to launch from IDE and should NOT be used when running from command line.

-`--project-folder <path>` - defines path to folder with TypeScript sources and subfolders which linter walks recurscevely.
+`-f, --project-folder <path>` - defines path to folder with TypeScript sources and subfolders which linter walks recurscevely.
 This option may be repeated in command line with different paths.

 `-p, --project <path>` - defines path to TS project configuration file (commonly known as tsconfig.json).
 If no input file is defined directly as command-line argument, then all source files from tsconfig.json will be processed by linter.
 Otherwise, linter will only process input files from command-line, that are included into project (i.e. files that belong to intersection of input files from command-line and tsconfig.json file).